-* There is no MDL listed for NO23F because the University of Washington Marine Chemistry Laboratory does not use an MDL for this parameter.
-The lab manager has provided MDLs for only NO2F and NO3F, even though NO3F is a calculated value resulting from NO23F.
+* The MDL listed for NO23F is the MDL returned from the University of Washington Marine Chemistry Laboratory for the calculated NO3F parameter.
+The lab manager has stated that it is appropriate to use the same MDL for NO23F.
+The lab has provided MDLs for only NO2F and NO3F, even though NO3F is a calculated value resulting from NO23F.

 ** There is no MDL for DIN because it is a calculated value resulting from the addition of NO23F and NH4F.